 Tracking and reporting

-- Ask all employees to self-quarantine if any of the symptoms of Covid-19 appear.
+- Ask all employees to self-isolation if any of COVID-19 symptoms appear.

-- In the event of a confirmed case amongst employees, protocols approved by the Ministry of Health, and the National Center for Disease Prevention and Control must be applied.
+- If a confirmed case registered amongst employees, protocols approved by the Ministry of Health, and the Public Health Authority must be applied.

-- Record and track employees’ previous travel trips and their health status, including the list of employees who are in self-quarantine.
+- Record and track employees’ previous travel trips and their health status, including the list of employees who are in isolation.

-- Record and track lists of employees who work together, work times and dates.
+- Prepare a list of employees who work together, work times and dates.

 - Use digital channels (such as: social media platforms, phone applications, text messages and digital boards), and other channels (such as: placing stickers inside the vehicle and at the stations) to raise awareness among employees, passengers and drivers about Covid-19, in alignment with the instructions of the Ministry of Health.